Lunderman/LMP19/README.md

-* ./LMP19 contains each algorithm
+* LMP19/ contains each algorithm
-* ./examples contains Jupyter notebooks containing basic implementations of these algorithms
+* examples/ contains Jupyter notebooks with basic implementations of these algorithms

 To view the Jupyter notebooks within this reposititory, visit: https://mybinder.org/v2/gh/Lunderman/LMP19/master